bit101/bufkill/readme.md

 `bufkill_ignore_splits`

-In the event that you don't care about the fancy split handing, but you do want the ability to check for modified buffers and handle accordingly before deleting them, set `bufkill_ignore_splits` to 1.
+In the event that you don't care about the fancy split handing (or you have a complex layout that it is breaking under), but you do want the ability to check for modified buffers and handle accordingly before deleting them, set `bufkill_ignore_splits` to 1.
 It defaults to 0.
 Examples:

 vimscript: